 This year brought fresh controversy when partner Shaun Maguire attacked NYC mayoral candidate Zohran Mamdani on social media, calling the politician an "Islamist" who "comes from a culture that lies about everything."
 The comments sparked significant online backlash and led to the resignation of chief operating officer Sumaiya Balbale, a practicing Muslim, who quit over the firm's decision not to discipline Maguire.

 When pressed about the Maguire situation during TechCrunch Disrupt last week, Botha defended the firm's stance.
-"Internally, we celebrate a diversity of opinions, and we need spiky people inside of Sequoia," he told editor-in-chief Connie Loizos in an .
+"Internally, we celebrate a diversity of opinions, and we need spiky people inside of Sequoia," he told editor-in-chief Connie Loizos in an on-stage interview.
 "We've always honored the right to free speech of each of our individual partners."